About This Listing

 In order to provide a rejuvenative, tranquil and retreat-like atmosphere for guests, as well as a healthy, comfortable and safe environment, the following are the rules of my house.
 It is your responsibility to not only read these rules once, but to be aware of and follow all of them throughout your stay at my home.
-Most of what follows is common sense or common courtesy.
+Most of what follows is common sense or common courtesy, but much that is simple common sense still has to be stated as some guests have lacked common sense.
 The rules serve to protect you as a guest by helping ensure that the environment you find here is the one that I intended to create.

 Please keep in mind:

 You will be sharing common areas with other guests, and thus the cleanliness of the common areas is far more dependent upon all guests cleaning up after themselves, than it is upon my once a week cleaning.
 Most guests do very well in keeping common areas clean!

 Kindly remove shoes upon entering the house.
 Please do not drag luggage up the front stairs.

 Please leave things as they are in your room: do not remove pictures from walls, don't move furniture around, and do not remove the comforter cover from the comforter or the mattress protector from the mattress.
 Also, it should not be necessary to say, but since some guests have done this, I must add: please do not take any of my personal possessions out of my home for any reason.

 No smoking or "vaping" of any substance inside or outside house, and please do not smoke on the sidewalk in front of the house as this results in dropped butts littering the street.